lobsters/lobsters/README.md

 * In production, set up crontab or another scheduler to run regular jobs:

           */5 * * * *  cd /path/to/lobsters && env RAILS_ENV=production sh -c 'bundle exec ruby script/mail_new_activity; bundle exec ruby script/post_to_twitter'

+#### Administration

+Users who are registered as site administrators can create and edit Tags via a web interface by going to the `/tags` route.
+There is `Create New Tag` link at the top, and clicking on the box for any tag will allow you to edit it.
+All modifications to tags via this interface will be logged to the Moderation Log.